HCU-Vex/depot/CONTRIBUTING.md

 {
   "your-library": {
     "repo": "your-username/your-repo",
-    "description": "A short description of your library" }
+    "description": "A short description of your library", "author": "your-github-username"
+  }
 }
 ```